jasonhemann/21FA-CS3800/syllabus.md

 ## Homework

-Homework, consisting of roughly weekly programming assignments, is an essential part of the course.
+Homework, consisting of problem sets assigned roughly once per week, is an essential part of the course.
 We give a few (randomly varying) extra minutes to account for network time disagreements, but beyond this homework assignments are due strictly on the day and time listed on the assignment.
+Some other assignments will require hand-written proofs; we fall back to these when programming assignments add more difficult than the learning they would bestow.

 To universally, uniformly and preemptively account for any number of situations that arise, *I will drop every student's lowest homework